Skip to main content

 Public data access

 Open data, budget transparency, and records search, including AI-powered retrieval over dense government datasets like meeting minutes, recalls, and permit archives.
-We turn FOIA-worthy information into searchable, linkable public interfaces — reducing staff burden while improving accountability.
+We turn FOIA-worthy information into searchable, linkable public interfaces that reduce staff burden while improving accountability.

 Example: Budget Dashboard